ReyeTech/TCAS/README.md

 Modify goals in planning/params/custom_goals.yaml

 If goals of more than one robot are at the same positions, robots will pick another goal close to the original one.

+## Alarm

+The solution of CBS is published to the topic /planning_alarm as a string.

 ## Observations